detailswes/testedmdfile/PROJECTSETUP.md

 If all is fine then your site is working fine.
 Then you can open your site on localhost : [http://localhost:8100](http://localhost:8100)

-## Steps to deploy changes to production.:
+## Steps to deploy changes to production:

 Let suppose you have made change in the file and you have checked all is fine and you are working in the deveop branch directly.
 Then you need follow the steps to deploy your changes :